graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 * {variables} - (*Optional*): Values for any Variables defined by the Operation.
 * {extensions} - (*Optional*): This entry is reserved for implementors to extend the protocol however they see fit.

-Note: depending on the serialization format used, values of the aforementioned parameters can be encoded differently but their names and semantics must stay the same.
+Note: Depending on the serialization format used, values of the aforementioned parameters can be encoded differently but their names and semantics must stay the same.

 Note: specifying `null` in JSON (or equivalent values in other formats) as values for optional request parameters is equivalent to not specifying them at all.